 Replies and Direct Messages

-If you follow @HMICgov, we will not automatically follow you back.
+If you follow @HMICFRS, we will not automatically follow you back.
 This avoids us having to spend time dealing with spam accounts, and helps keep discussions open by limiting the use of Direct Messages.

-Retweeting will be used to highlight appropriate content that is relevant to the work of HMIC and our followers.
+Retweeting will be used to highlight appropriate content that is relevant to the work of HMICFRS and our followers.
 A retweet does not imply our endorsement of the message, nor does it imply our endorsement of the individual or organisation the message originated from.

-HMIC Press Office will generally update and monitor our Twitter account during office hours only, Monday to Friday.
+HMICFRS Press Office will generally update and monitor our Twitter account during office hours only, Monday to Friday.